Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 3. **Continuity**
 Small changes in time imply small changes in location.
 It doesn't suddenly jump from one location to another.

 To be clear, these are statements about *what we see when we look for it*.
 It's important to note that we didn't say where it's *at* but where it's *in*.
-Also, continuity doesn't mean that it foll
+Also, continuity doesn't imply that if we see the thing in one location at one time, and in another location at another time, then it was at some *particular* location in

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjk0MjEyMzYsLTU2NTQ4NTY0OCwtMT
+eyJoaXN0b3J5IjpbLTcxMzQ3MTU1MywtNTY1NDg1NjQ4LC0xOT
-k1OTYwMTcwMywtMTAwNTI5OTUyNiw1NjE5NzUzOTAsLTE0MTc5
+U5NjAxNzAzLC0xMDA1Mjk5NTI2LDU2MTk3NTM5MCwtMTQxNzkx
-MTI3MjgsLTE5NzQxODIwNjAsLTU2NjI3NzE0NiwtMTk0NDE5Nj
+MjcyOCwtMTk3NDE4MjA2MCwtNTY2Mjc3MTQ2LC0xOTQ0MTk2OD
-g3NF19
+c0XX0=
 -->